kunaakos/yorgos/README.md

 ```

-These are verbose, but a breeze to write, because autocomplete does most of it on an IDE with good TS support.

-Let's add some new entries...
+Let's add some new entries using the template...

 ```TypeScript
 ;[